Substance Abuse and Addiction Treatment Resources in Henderson

 While law enforcement can’t do much about legal alcohol misuse, the Texas legislature was able to reduce the abundance of prescription pain killers by holding physicians accountable for overprescribing and improving reporting methods.
 These steps helped close many of the state’s pill mills in 2010.
 After closing prescription loopholes, communities faced a new problem: Removing the drug supply didn’t send those misusing them to seek help.
 Instead, it sent them to illegal drugs and the street equivalent of codeine, that is, hydrocodone, oxycodone and heroin.

 If you feel that drugs or alcohol are in control of your life, you aren’t alone.
 There are many options for drug rehab in Henderson, TX and alcohol rehab in Henderson, TX to help you retake command of your life.
-Listed below are some of the treatment choices available near Henderson and at The Recovery Village facilities in Texas and across the country.

 Residential Treatment Programs